xshmuhy3/weather-app/README.md

 # Geospatial 🌦️Weather App Utilizes Openweather's API

-##  Objectives Spatial Data Integration
+##  Objectives: Spatial Data Integration
-GIS Lite/ GIS Component that  Store, Query, and Analyze spatial data in real-time meteorological Location-based data (latitude and longitude) to deliver information coordinates
+GIS Lite/ GIS Component that  Store, Query, and Analyze spatial data in real-time meteorological Location-based data (latitude and longitude) to deliver information coordinates in following this concepts.
-In following this concepts:

 * **Asynchronous JavaScript:** Using of `async/await` patterns to manage non-blocking network requests.
 * **Axios Integration:** Implementing a promise-based HTTP client to handle API communication, error catching, and data transformation.